LainForge/LainForge.github.io/src/content/blog/ai-breakthrough.md

 Language and Vision are two of the very important aspects of human intelligence, but they're not the only ones.
 There's one more aspect that is as important if not more, and that is **Logical Reasoning**.

-And logical reasoning is closely related to the understanding of Mathematics.
+Logical reasoning is closely related to the understanding of Mathematics.

 ChatGPT is great at understanding natural language, but it can't do basic arithmetic.
-That's because it doesn't have the understanding of Mathematics.
+That's because it doesn't have an understanding of Mathematics.

 When you ask it to add 2 and 2, it might give you the answer as 4 but it doesn't know why it's 4.
 It doesn't know the concept of addition.
-It's just memorized the answer from the training data.
+It's just memorizing the answer from the training data.
 That's why it often gives wrong answers when you ask it some logical questions that involve numbers.

 ### Math underpins everything

 Math is the language of the universe.
 It's the language of Physics, Chemistry, Biology, and every other field of science.
-We represent images as numbers, we represent sound as numbers, we represent text as numbers, and we represent everything else as numbers.Thus, it's not surprising that Math is the key to AGI.
+We represent images as numbers, we represent sound as numbers, we represent text as numbers, and we represent everything else as numbers.
+Thus, it's not surprising that Math is the key to AGI.

-> Once we have a model that can understand Math, we can then work on extending it's knowledge to understand logic, reasoning, planning and other aspects of human intelligence.
+> Once we have a model that can understand Math, we can then work on extending its knowledge to understand logic, reasoning, planning, and other aspects of human intelligence.

 2013's Word2Vec was a huge breakthrough in the field of NLP, but after so many years and so many advancements in the field of NLP, we couldn't make those models understand Math.
 Thus people started to think that maybe we need an entirely new approach, a new breakthrough algorithm that can help AI understand Math like humans do.

-But noone actively shared any new ideas or research papers on this topic (publicly at least).
-Noone said that they're investing in this area.
+But no one actively shared any new ideas or research papers on this topic (publicly at least).
+No one said that they're investing in this area.

-Until recently, when OpenAI fired its CEO and that led to a chain of events that made people wonder if OpenAI has made a breakthrough in AGI.
+Until recently, when OpenAI fired its CEO that led to a chain of events that made people wonder if OpenAI has made a breakthrough in AGI.

 ### The OpenAI Drama

-OpenAI is a non-profit AI research company founded Sam Altman.
-It is one of leading AI research companies in the world and it has made many breakthroughs in the field of AI with the development of it's GPT models.
+OpenAI is a non-profit AI research company founded by Sam Altman.
+It is one of the leading AI research companies in the world and it has made many breakthroughs in the field of AI with the development of its GPT models.

-On November 17, 2023, OpenAI made a public announcement through an official blog post the board memebers have decided to fire its CEO Sam Altman because
+On November 17, 2023, OpenAI made a public announcement through an official blog post the board members had decided to fire its CEO Sam Altman because

 > "he was not consistently candid in his communications with the board, hindering its ability to exercise its responsibilities"